ProSE-uoft-org/group-website/content/2.documentation/developer.md

 - [`docus`](https://docus.dev/): A nuxt theme for documentation sites based on `@nuxt/content`
   - This theme simplifies the process of building this website, as it comes with nice-looking layout and styling, a documentation-style sidebar, and a search bar.

 ## Project Structure

 - The root page is `pages/index.vue`.
 - `components/` directory contains all the components used in this site, such as how a member is displayed and how members are listed.
 - All content is in `content` directory.
   - [`@nuxt/content`](https://content.nuxt.com/) allows querying the markdown files as a database.
+  - The documentation page basically mirrors the directory structure of `content/` on file system.
+Markdown files in this folder will be rendered as HTML pages and searchable.
+Read [@nuxt/content/markdown](https://content.nuxt.com/usage/markdown) for advanced usage such as hiding a page in production build.
 - The hooks for loading members from markdown files are in `composables/members-query.ts`.
   - Read [@nuxt/content/query-content](https://content.nuxt.com/composables/query-content) for how it works.

 ## Deployment